lorenzo-ap/ainterest-fe/README.md

 ## Overview

-`image-generator-fe` is a front-end application designed to generate images, likely leveraging an AI-based API.
+**`ainterest-fe`** is a front-end application designed to generate images, likely leveraging an AI-based API.
 This project, created by [**lorenzo-ap**](https://github.com/lorenzo-ap), provides a user interface to input prompts and display generated images.

 ## Features